-Emmy is a field geologist and sedimentologist interested in the co-evolution of life, climate, the ocean, and tectonics during the Neoproterozoic and Cambrian.
+Emmy is a field geologist and sedimentologist interested in the co-evolution of life, climate, oceans, and tectonics during the Neoproterozoic and Cambrian.
 Her research integrates geological mapping, regional stratigraphy, sedimentology, paleontology, isotope geochemistry, and geochronology in field sites that include Mongolia, the southwest USA, Namibia, and South Africa to test hypotheses about mechanistic links between environmental change and evolutionary milestones.

 Lyle is a first year graduate student in E&PS.
 He is working on Neoproterozoic Earth history questions in NW Canada and Alaska, the southwest USA, Mexico, and Namibia.

 Nicole is pursuing degrees in Molecular and Cellular Biology and Earth and Planetary Science.
 Originally from Tampa, Florida, Nicole has been working with marine animals for many years, previously holding positions at marine laboratories and aquariums.
 She is currently a Dolphin Enrichment Specialist at the National Aquarium and hopes to use her skills to study the marine creatures of the past.
 In the Smith Lab, she has been working on L. Hardie's Andros Island Bahama cores.
 After graduation, she plans pursue a PhD in an earth science field and eventually do research of her own.